-There is data which suggests that fat free milk is as effective as, and possibly even more effective than commercially available sports drinks at promoting recovery (think muscle gains and rehydration) from strength and endurance exercise.
-In one study, fat free milk was shown to be a safe and effective post-exercise beverage that promotes recovery from exercise.
-As a result it can be considered a viable alternative to commercial sports drinks by lactose tolerant individuals.
+There are data which suggest that fat-free milk is as effective as, and possibly even more effective than commercially available sports drinks at promoting recovery (think muscle gains and rehydration) from strength and endurance exercise.
+In one study, fat-free milk was shown to be a safe and effective post-exercise beverage that promotes recovery from exercise.
+As a result, it can be considered a viable alternative to commercial sports drinks by lactose tolerant individuals.
 Another study, but this time with chocolate milk, found that it improved time trial performance in cyclists when compared to a carbohydrate containing drink of the same number of total calories (think Lucozade and the like) .

 Calcium in Dairy is Useful For Fat Loss

 You might have heard that dairy products help with fat loss .
 Well, some studies have certainly shown this, thanks it is thought (at least in part) to the calcium content.
 Calcium is a potent fat loss aid, but regarding the fat loss promoting effects of dairy we’re not if it’s just the calcium, or its combination with another potent ingredient which have the anti-obesity effects.

 Before you start glugging milk to help lose weight, I should add a caveat which will become clearer in later sections.
 This is that milk is linked to increased estrogen, and also contains a sugar called lactose; both of which are linked to weight gain.
 Lactose is present in relatively high quantities in milk, but not in aged dairy produce like cheese and yogurt, which are still high in calcium.
 Equally, dairy isn’t the only source of the mineral, although it is the most well known.
 In fact, many other foods are also high in the calcium, so check some of those out if you’re not a huge dairy fan or have an intolerance.